- Wendy Aldiss

 Cultural Breaks (2006), published to coincide with his eightieth birthday, is a collection of short fictions which includes commentaries on his work by his peers.
-His latest novels are Harm (2007) and Walcot (2009).
-In 2011 a selection of his poetry, Mortal Morning, was published.
+In 2011, a selection of his poetry, Mortal Morning, was published.
+His latest novels are Walcot (2009) and Comfort Zone (2013) and his is currently working on a long novel set in Russia in the eighteenth century.
+His publishers, Harper Voyager, will soon be reprinting everything Aldiss wrote in the sixties, along with a collection of stories written in his teenage years, Whip Donovan, to celebrate his ninetieth birthday.

 Brian Aldiss is the recipient of numerous international awards for science-fiction writing including a Kurd Lasswitz Award (Germany) and a Prix Jules Verne (Sweden).
 He lives in Oxford and was awarded an OBE in 2005 for Services to Literature.